goldbergyoni/nodebestpractices/README.md

 ## ![✔] 2.1 Use Async-Await or promises for async error handling

 **TL;DR:** Handling async errors in callback style is probably the fastest way to hell (a.k.a the pyramid of doom).
-The best gift you can give to your code is using a reputable promise library or async-await instead which enables a much more compact and familiar code syntax like try-catch
+The best gift you can give to your code is using Promises with async-await which enables a much more compact and familiar code syntax like try-catch

 **Otherwise:** Node.js callback style, function(err, response), is a promising way to un-maintainable code due to the mix of error handling with casual code, excessive nesting, and awkward coding patterns